amoghmishra15/filename-simplifier/README.md

 # Filename Simplifier

-A simple tool to mass-simplify (mass-rename) the filename of videos downloaded via torrents.
+A simple tool to mass-simplify (mass-rename) the filename of video, music, document, and much more.

 ## Features